jbetancur/react-data-table-component/README.md

 While RDT has internal optimizations to try and prevent re-renders on deeper internal components, it's up to you to make sure that you understand how React manages rendering when props/state change as well as how JavaScript determines equality for non-primitives.
 As a general rule, or if you are experiencing performance issues you should ensure that any non-primitive property that's passed into RDT is not re-created on every render cycyle.
 This is even more important when you have larger data sets or you are passing complex components and columns to `DataTable`.

 #### Optimizing Class Components
-You can typically achieve this by moving props such as objects, arrays, functions or other React compents that you pass to RDT outside of the `render` method.
+You can typically achieve this by moving props such as objects, arrays, functions or other React components that you pass to RDT outside of the `render` method.
 Additionally, RDT provides you with a `memoize` helper for cases where you are using a function to generate those values.

 ##### Examples of Optimizations
-The following component will cause RDT to fully re-render everytime `onRowSelected` is triggered.
+The following component will cause RDT to fully re-render every time `onRowSelected` is triggered.
 Why?
-Becuase when `setState` is called it triggers `myComponent` to re-render which by design triggers a re-render on all child components i.e. `DataTable`.
-But luckily for you React optimally handles this descision on when and how to re-render `DataTable` and a full re-render should not occur **as long as `DataTable` props are the same**.
+Because when `setState` is called it triggers `myComponent` to re-render which by design triggers a re-render on all child components i.e. `DataTable`.
+But luckily for you React optimally handles this decision on when and how to re-render `DataTable` and a full re-render should not occur **as long as `DataTable` props are the same**.

-However, in the example below `columns` changes on every re-render becuase it's being re-created.
+However, in the example below `columns` changes on every re-render because it's being re-created.
 This is due to referential equality checking, simply: `columns[] !== columns[]`.
 In other words, while both instances of `columns` contain the same elements, they are "different" arrays.

 **Bad**
 ```js